wkurzius/textbook-notes/pd/grade-sync.md

 2. **Unmerged is better for the parents, but worse for you**.
 At the very least, Genesis attendance will be more difficult, and you’ll have to do your seating charts somewhere else.

-If you’ve already merged your gradebooks and want to use this, you will have to trash every assignment you’ve created and break those merges.
+If you’ve already merged your grade books and want to use this, you will have to trash every assignment you’ve created and break those merges.
 Or be prepared to explain to your parents why there are multiple copies of every assignment.

 ## Other Things To Be Aware Of